Employer of Record (EOR) vs. Staffing Agency: Which One is Right for Your Business?

 What is a staffing agency?

-Staffing agencies act as an intermediate between companies and job seekers.
+Staffing agencies basically connect companies with job seekers.
 They work with employers to source potential candidates by utilising their networks, databases, job boards, and other resources.
 They also conduct screenings of candidates to assess their qualifications, skills, and suitability for the job and shortlist candidates.

 Pros and cons of a staffing agency